Shashank231190/HGSDeploy/Part 3 - COnfiguring Shielded VM/HGS_Notes_Part3.md

 Note:

 <
-Attention!
 Before you move a shielded VM to the guarded host it must prepared for the remote management (WSMan, RDP)!
 In this test I used the -Shielded $false vm security policy that means fabric administrators still can access the GuardedVMTest virtual machine because it has been shielded using Encryption Supported mode which permits Hyper-V console connections to the shielded VMs.
 If I had used -Shielded $true vm security policy the only way to connect to the DC vm would be via RDP or WSman.
 >